 Pennsylvania's Department of Military and Veterans Affairs (DMVA) has a dual mission: to provide quality service to the Commonwealth’s veterans and their families, and to oversee and support the members of the Pennsylvania National Guard (PNG).
 We fulfill our dual mission by:

-Providing resources and assistance to Pennsylvania’s more than 894,000 veterans and their families, and providing quality care for aging and disabled veterans.
+Providing resources and assistance to Pennsylvania’s approximately 820,000 veterans and their families, and providing quality care for aging and disabled veterans.

 - Preparing the PNG for combat, performing worldwide combat and combat support operations, providing global reach and the projection of U.S. military power in support of national objectives; and, at the command of the governor, providing trained personnel to support state and local authorities in times of natural disaster or civil strife.